Cryptocurrencies fall after FTX-Binance turmoil spooks investors | Business

 The proposed deal between high-profile rivals followed week-long speculation about FTX's financial health that snowballed into $6 billion of withdrawals in the 72 hours before Tuesday's deal, raising questions about the solvency of one of the world's largest crypto exchanges.
 FTX and Binance did not disclose the terms of their agreement, and markets face fresh uncertainty over whether it will proceed.

-Bitcoin, the biggest cryptocurrency by market value, was down 5.3% on the day at $17,559 at 1107 GMT, after a 10% plunge on Tuesday that marked its worst day since mid-August.
-Ether, the next largest, extended losses on Wednesday to hit its lowest since July.
-FTT, the smaller token tied to FTX, was down a further 23%, after collapsing 72% on Tuesday.
+Bitcoin, the biggest cryptocurrency by market value, was down 5.5% on the day at $17,656, after a 10% plunge on Tuesday that marked its worst day since mid-August.
+Ether , the next largest, extended losses on Wednesday to hit its lowest since July.
+FTT, the smaller token tied to FTX, was down a further 16%, after collapsing 72% on Tuesday.
 Its market cap dropped below $600 million, down from around $3 billion at the start of the week, according to CoinGecko data.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)